-Source Organization Comment WMPO Staff Recommendation/Resolution Terry Benjey Bicycle Foundation Bicyclist Advocacy Group MUP Availability and Connections: There is no safe access from the current Military Cutoff MUP to the MUP that is planned from the Ogden Park area, running north along the Military Cutoff Extension.
-This situation can be somewhat eased in the following way: 1.
-Beginning with the newly completed extension of the Military Cutoff MUP around the new access road from Military Cutoff to Market Street connect to the MUP that is planned for Market Street extending to Midele Sound / Ledire Road intersection.
-Our understanding is there is to be a cross walk on Market Street at that intersection as shown on sheet 2.9 of the Military Cutoff Extension project and also a map provided by Carillin Marks (copy attached) 2.
-Add a MUP going from that intersection to the Ogden Business Lane (near the Ice House) and from there to Ogden Park Road, where the Military Cutoff Extension Proposed MUP begins.
-2. Add a MUP going from that intersection to the Ogden Business Lane (near the Ice House) and from there to Ogden Park Road, where the Military Cutoff Extension Proposed MUP begins from the current Military Cutoff MUP to the proposed MUP beside the Military Cutoff Road extension.
-It is an indicate and rather circultous route, but it is our best attempt to provide pedestrian and bicycle access considering the previously approved plans for the Military Cutoff or Market Street at Gordon Road.
+Source Organization Comment WMPO Staff Recommendation/Resolution Terry Benjey Bicycle Foundation Bicyclist Advocacy Group MUP Availability and Connections: There is no safe access from the current Miltrary Cutoff Extension.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+The situation can be somewhat eased in the following way.
+The situation can be somewhat eased in the following way.
+This situation can be somewhat eased in the following way.
+The sound the new access road from Miltary Cutoff MUP around the new access road from Miltary Cutoff MUP around the new access road from Miltary Cutoff Extension project and also a map provided by Caitlin Maris (copy attached) the following way consistent to the Kerter and rather ficultious route, but it is our best attempt to provide the first and tather ficultious route, but fits our best attempt to provide pedestrian and bicycle access considering the previously approved plans.
+This would make it possible to go from the current Miltary Cutoff MUP to the proposed MUP beside the Military Cutoff Road extension.
+It is an indirect and rather ficultious route, but it is our best attermpt to provide pedestrian and bicycle access considering the previously approved plans.
 This serious safety issue can be lessened by.
-The consoling centers.
-The location of these crosswalks is shown on the attached PowerPoint coal between the SE corner and the SE W conners.
-The location of these crosswalks is shown on the attended of recitation with Gordon of collegent and the SE corner and the SE W conners.
-The location of these crosswalks is shown NCDOT, in coordination with New Hanover County and the WMPO, has programmed funding for the proposed improvements outlined in this comment.
-The only facility not included within the programmed improvements is a pedestrian crossing at Military Cutoff Road and Gordon Mond.
-The pikeped fiscally constrained project list, but was not carried forward by the BikePed modal subcommittee or CAC for project cross section development, scoring, and ranking.
+This serious safety issue NCDOT, in coordination with New Hanover County and the WMPO, has programmed funding for the proposed improvements outlined in this comment.
+The only facility not included within the programmed improvements is a pedestina crossing at Military.
+Cutoff Road and Gordon within the bikeped fiscally constrained project list, but was not carried forward by the BikePed modal subcommittee or CAC for project cross section development, scoring, and ranking.
 Resolution: No changes are recommended.